Koverse/documentation/docs/source/admin/installguide.rst

 The Koverse Web App logs to */var/log/koverse-webapp/koverse-webapp.log* with stdout and stderr redirected to the same directory.

-More information on the operations of Koverse can be found in the :ref:`Ops Guide`
+More information on the operations of Koverse can be found in the :ref:`Run book`

 .. _AmbariStackInstallation: